madeleineforbes/gwenbell.com/presence.md

 Presence
 --------

+<blockquote>If you're someone like me who is working to find your way in the digital world and feel you may benefit from reading the teachings of a unique practitioner technologist, I recommend checking out Digital Warriorship. - Monty McKeever, Tricycle</blockquote>

 **Limited Time Offer** On June 1st 2013 at 1pm EST, the price of Presence goes up to $125.
 If you buy right now, you'll get all of the collected work in Presence + Terminal for only $97.
 Buy now, save $28.

 ### <del style="color: #999;">$125</del> $97